totuma87/Chang-Martinez-B-and-Velasco-2020-/README.md

 d) feconomicOP.m: --> Function that runs the optimal planner's problem

-Intermediate Functions:
+**Intermediate Functions:**

 a) fBellmanCMV.m: Function that runs the Bellman equation for decision makers

 b) fBellmanCMVFOC.m: Function that runs the F.O.C. of the Bellman equation for decision makers

 c) fdynamiceconomicss.m: Function that finds the steady state of value functions

-Scripts:
+**Scripts:**

+i) CalibrationBase.m--> Do-file that sets up the benchmark calibration

+ii) Master_Scenario_Base.m --> Do-file that solves the decentralized and the optimal planner's problem for the benchmark calibration

+iii) Master_Scenario_Waves.m --> Do-file that solves the CARES Act application